Pet Care Home

 • Scientific Name: Xiphophorous maculatus

-• Social Grouping: Groups - Platies are not a schooling fish but they appreciate lots of company!
+• Social Grouping: Groups – Platies are not a schooling fish, but they enjoy being with other Xiphophorus.

 • IUCN Red List: NE - Not Evaluated or not listed